-WTC Behavioral Health Services (BHS) provides support to WTC consumers and other DORS consumers referred by their counselors who want support to maintain a healthy recovery lifestyle as they work toward employment and self-sufficiency.
-These services can be provided either in person or remotely.
+DORS Behavioral Health Services (BHS) provides support to DORS consumers referred by their counselors who want support to maintain a healthy recovery lifestyle as they work toward employment and self-sufficiency.
+These services can be provided either in person at a DORS office, at the WTC, and/or virtually.

 Behavioral Health Services Include: